Hold on just a sec...

 3 credits

-Learning Outcomes1Understand why experiments are the gold standard for causal inference.
+Learning Outcomes1Explain why experiments are considered the gold standard for establishing causal inference, including their key features and limitations.

 2Identify the key elements of any economic experiment and evaluate design choices.